Kashyap-8/Neural-Networks/README.md

 # Neural-Networks
-# These sample prgorams are from the textbook NNFS: https://nnfs.io/
+# These programs are from the textbook NNFS: https://nnfs.io/
 # Examples are modified to suit my needs to understand the concepts of NN